California rower, 40, nears Hawaii on months-long solo trip across Pacific Ocean

 Upon completion of the journey across the Pacific, Ditton is expected to break the women’s world record set by Roz Savage back in 2008, according to Hawaii News Now.
 She’s expected to arrive in Hawaii on Friday.

-You can follow Ditton’s voyage here.
+Ditton is originally from the United Kingdom.
+You can follow her voyage here.